TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 We may collect, use and disclose Personal Information for the following purposes:

-*   to determine your admissibility and to register you for your selected educational programs
+*   To determine your admissibility and to register you for your selected educational programs
-*   to provide requested products and services
+*   To provide requested products and services
-*   to respond to your inquiries and provide customer support
+*   To respond to your inquiries and provide customer support
-*   to administer promotions in which you have indicated an interest
+*   To administer promotions in which you have indicated an interest
-*   for our internal marketing purposes, which include, but are not limited to, sending you material about products, services, updates, etc. that we think may be of interest to you
+*   For our internal marketing purposes, which include, but are not limited to, sending you material about products, services, updates, etc. that we think may be of interest to you
-*   for fostering communication and collaboration among members of your University community through Social Networks
+*   For fostering communication and collaboration among members of your University community through Social Networks
-*   for sharing with our Education Partners who may contact you with respect to their educational or other services
+*   For sharing with our Education Partners who may contact you with respect to their educational or other services
-*   for sharing with our Education Partners or Business Associates who are performing services on our behalf
+*   For sharing with our Education Partners or Business Associates who are performing services on our behalf
-*   to analyze how Sites and services are being accessed and used
+*   To analyze how Sites and services are being accessed and used
-*   for investigation of information security and information asset protection-related incidents
+*   For investigation of information security and information asset protection-related incidents
-*   to test, correct and improve our content, applications and services
+*   To test, correct and improve our content, applications and services
-*   to develop new applications, products and services
+*   To develop new applications, products and services
-*   for Online Behavioral Advertising purposes
+*   For Online Behavioral Advertising purposes
-*   to improve Site and service performance and delivery
+*   To improve Site and service performance and delivery
-*   to prevent potentially illegal activities (including illegal downloading of copyrighted materials in accordance with our Copyright Infringement policy)
+*   To prevent potentially illegal activities (including illegal downloading of copyrighted materials in accordance with our Copyright Infringement policy)
-*   to investigate suspicious information that denotes illegal activity such as financial aid fraud
+*   To investigate suspicious information that denotes illegal activity such as financial aid fraud
-*   to analyze academic and learning outcomes and preferences
+*   To analyze academic and learning outcomes and preferences
-*   to analyze risk and business results
+*   To analyze risk and business results
-*   to obtain payment for services that we provide to you
+*   To obtain payment for services that we provide to you
-*   to provide you with information concerning arrangements and other options for the repayment of funds loaned to you for your education
+*   To provide you with information concerning arrangements and other options for the repayment of funds loaned to you for your education
-*   to maintain business records for reasonable periods
+*   To maintain business records for reasonable periods
-*   to enforce our Terms of Use
+*   To enforce our Terms of Use
-*   to provide to Education Partners, Business Associates or Unrelated Entities in connection with the contemplated or actual reorganization, merger, acquisition, financing, securitization, insuring, sale or other disposal of all or part of our business or assets, including for the purposes of determining whether to proceed with such transaction or fulfilling any records or other reporting requirements to such parties.
+*   To provide to Education Partners, Business Associates or Unrelated Entities in connection with the contemplated or actual reorganization, merger, acquisition, financing, securitization, insuring, sale or other disposal of all or part of our business or assets, including for the purposes of determining whether to proceed with such transaction or fulfilling any records or other reporting requirements to such parties.
 In the event of any actual reorganization, merger or acquisition, such Information may be transferred as part of the transaction to the acquirer
-*   and/or as may be required or permitted by legal, regulatory, industry self-regulatory, insurance, audit or security requirements applicable to the University, Apollo Education Group, our Education Partners or our Business Associates.
+*   And/or as may be required or permitted by legal, regulatory, industry self-regulatory, insurance, audit or security requirements applicable to the University, Apollo Education Group, our Education Partners or our Business Associates

 Express Consent to Receive Prerecorded Voice Messages, Text Messages and Calls Using an Autodialer